polty-rishit/SnapSign/README.md

 # SnapSign
 <h1 align="center">
   🤟 Indian Sign Language to Speech Converter
-  An easy web based app that converts Inian Sign Language into Speech in rea time, we have trained our own model with huge database of about 40,000+ images, An effort to make a change.
+  An easy web based app that converts Indian Sign Language into Speech in real time, we have trained our own model with huge database of about 40,000+ images, An effort to make a change.
 </h1>

 <p align="center">